zetsin/register-demo/NewREADME.md

 1. **firstName** - should contain only small and capital letters, no numbers, special characters, etc.
 1. **lastName** - same as the **firstName**
 1. **email** - must be a valid email address
 1. **iban** - we want you to use asynchronous validation.
-Also the user should have only 3 retries - then some cooldown - and then able to try again 3 times.
-The server handles the retry logic for you - you need to make it work in the frontend.
-Please use the small node server script that we provided you.
+Also, the server is not stable - so it will fail from time-to-time.
+Please use the small node server script in order to validate IBAN.
+The server is running on port 3050.
 What is IBAN?
 [IBAN] https://en.wikipedia.org/wiki/International_Bank_Account_Number).

 ### Hints